 In addition to the Best Practices in Mentoring and College Teaching Program (BPMCT), the CFD partners with several offices to provide professional development opportunities and support for faculty in the areas of teaching and learning.

-- Types of Distance Learning Courses
+- Types of Online Learning Courses

-The Office of Distance Learning also provides training, workshops and seminars for faculty in the areas of teaching and learning with technology.
+Online Learning also provides training, workshops and seminars for faculty in the areas of teaching and learning with technology.
 Please click here to view a listing of and to register for these events in a calendar format.

 The Information Technology Division provides face-to-face and online training in the areas of technologies using in course instruction and classroom technologies (including IVS).
 They also have compiled more than 300 video tutorials on topics ranging from WKU email and Blackboard to MS Office, ADA Compliance, Google Docs, and Podcasting.